elixir-nx/nx/README.md

 ### GPU Support

-To run EXLA on a GPU, you need both CUDA and CUDNN.
-EXLA has been tested with combinations of CUDA 10.1, 10.2, 11.0, and 11.1 and CUDNN 7 and 8.
-You can check the [CUDNN Support Matrix](https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html) to ensure your drivers and versions are compatible.
+To run EXLA on a GPU, you need either ROCm or CUDA/cuDNN.
+EXLA has been tested with combinations of CUDA 10.1, 10.2, 11.0, and 11.1 and cuDNN 7 and 8.
+You can check the [cuDNN Support Matrix](https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html) to ensure your drivers and versions are compatible.
+EXLA has been tested only on ROCm 3.9.0.

 ## Contributing